-All teams competing in the optional video award category must submit their entry before 5:00 PM Eastern Daylight-Saving Time, April 30, 2022 to be considered.
+All teams competing in the optional video award category must submit their entry before 5:00 p.m.
+EDT on April 29, 2024 to be considered.
 The submission form can be found at aisc.org/ssbc.
 The winning team will be announced at the National Finals and their video will be shown during the National Finals' award ceremony.

-- 6.2.9.1 The video requirements include: - (1) maximum of 6 minutes long and formatted so that it can be posted to YouTube: - (2) be directed toward the owner who is using it to assist in the decision of which team to select to move forward with the bridge project (assume the owner has some technical background); - (3) summarize the design, analysis, fabrication, and construction aspects of the team's bridge with a particular emphasis on innovation; and - (4) involve more than one team member presenting the content. - 6.2.9.2 Video submissions will be judged based on: - (1) the quality of how the information is conveyed through the video, whether proper explanations are provided, and whether supporting material was effectively used; - (2) the information provided to allow the owner to evaluate the design, analysis, fabrication and construction aspects of the bridge; and - (3) the confidence the owner has after watching the video that the team's bridge is the right one to be selected for the project.
+- 6.2.9.1 The video requirements include: - (1) maximum of 6 minutes long and formatted so that it can be posted to YouTube; - (2) be directed towards an audience that has some technical background; - (3) summarize the design, analysis, fabrication, and construction aspects of the team's bridge with a particular emphasis on innovation; and - (4) involve more than one team member presenting the content. - 6.2.9.2 Video submissions will be judged based on: - the quality of how the information is conveyed through the video, whether proper explanations are provided, and whether supporting material was effectively used; - (2) the appropriateness of the information provided to allow for evaluation of the design, analysis, fabrication and construction aspects of the bridge; - (3) the confidence that the video viewer has that the team's bridge is the right one to be selected for the project.